Dan-Patterson/geonumeracy/crossings.md

 array([  0.00,   0.00,   0.00,  10.00])  # -- same as seg, but with the pairs raveled/flattened

 ```
 The array need not represent anything other a series of points.
-In this particular case, it can be used to represent a polyline and/or a polygon.
+In this particular case, it was used to represent a polyline and/or a polygon.
 Why?
 The points are ordered in clockwise order and the first and last points are the same.
 Others use counter-clockwise order to represent poly/* geometries, but personally...
 I found it counter-productive ;).

 ```
-pnts    - The points used to represent the geometry x0, y0  - The first two coordinates in `seg` or `seg_ravel`.
-These represent the first point in a segment. x1, y1  - The second two coordinates, representing the last point in the segment.
+pnts    - The points used to represent geometry. x, y    - A generic point or series of points.

-x2, y2  - As above, but for another segment
+          If `pnts` above, represented any set of points, then `x,y` would be used to represent their coordinates.
-x3, y3
+          If the points belonged to a segment, polyline or polygon, then one of the notations that follow would be used to indicate their special condition. x0, y0  - The first two coordinates in `seg` or `seg_ravel`.
+These represent the first point in a segment. x1, y1  - The second two coordinates, representing the last point in the segment. x2, y2  - As above, but for another segment x3, y3
 ```